Itinerary for open palace PROGRAMME england 2020

 Pitt Rivers Museum, Oxford.
 Image CC BY-SA 4.0 geni

 Stowe House, Buckinghamshire.
 Image CC-SA-BY 2.0 Wesley Trevor Johnston

 During your stay in Oxford you will also be privileged to visit the Rare Books department of the Bodleian Libraries and find out how their collection is managed from their specialist team.

 Days 14 & 15 Free time in London to explore the beautiful city.

 Days 16,17 and 18

 On Day 16 we will also be visiting Apsley House on Hyde Park Corner, the London home of the first Duke of Wellington and has changed very little since his victory at Waterloo in 1815.
 Built by Robert Adam in the 1770s it was transformed in the 1820s by the architect Benjamin Dean Wyatt.
 It has one of the finest art collections in London, with paintings by Velazquez and Rubens.
 Josephine Oxley, Keeper of The Wellington Collection at Apsley House will be leading your session.

-On Days 17 and 18 we will be visiting the Tower of London, Hampton Court and Kensington Palace.
+On Days 17 and 18 we will be visiting the Tower of London and Hampton Court Palace.
 The moment you step inside the Tower of London you will appreciate the deep historical significance of the site.
 We will help you to imagine all the extraordinary royal history that has taken place at the palaces and take you through your programme for the week.
-You will participate in focused hands-on sessions with different specialists at the Historic Royal Palaces, Hampton Court, Kensington Palace and the Tower of London.
+You will participate in focused hands-on sessions with different specialists at the Historic Royal Palaces, Hampton Court and the Tower of London.